Eileen Davidson Supports Lisa Rinna And Erika Girardi After Quitting ‘The Real Housewives Of Beverly Hills’

-Eileen Davidson may not be participating in the upcoming eighth season of The Real Housewives of Beverly Hills but that doesn’t mean she’s estranged from her former co-stars.
-In fact, Davidson appears to remain close with at least a couple cast members, including Lisa Rinna and Erika Girardi.
+Eileen Davidson may not be participating in the upcoming eighth season of The Real Housewives of Beverly Hills, but that doesn’t mean she’s estranged from her former co-stars.
+In fact, Davidson appears to remain close with at least a couple of cast members, including Lisa Rinna and Erika Girardi.

-Over the weekend, just days after the Season 8 trailer was released, Eileen Davidson shared a couple of re-tweets from her co-stars.
+Over the weekend, just days after the Season 8 trailer was released, Eileen Davidson shared a couple of retweets from her co-stars.

 First, Eileen Davidson shared a message from Lisa Rinna, which included an image of her daughter Delilah Belle modeling for Khloe Kardashian’s jean line, Good American.
-Davidson then re-tweeted a message from Erika Girardi about the reality star’s new book, Pretty Mess, which is expected to be released in March.
+Davidson then retweeted a message from Erika Girardi about the reality star’s new book, Pretty Mess, which is expected to be released in March.

-Eileen Davidson and Lisa Rinna both joined the cast of The Real Housewives of Beverly Hills during the show’s fifth season and right away, they formed a strong bond with one another.
-The following year, Erika Girardi was brought to the series and she and Davidson established a close friendship.
+Eileen Davidson and Lisa Rinna both joined the cast of The Real Housewives of Beverly Hills during the show’s fifth season, and right away, they formed a strong bond with one another.
+The following year, Erika Girardi was brought to the series, and she and Davidson established a close friendship.

 In her statement to fans, Eileen Davidson said that due to her busy schedule with Days of our Lives and The Young and the Restless, she would be unable to film a full-time role on The Real Housewives of Beverly Hills.